The table component organizes data into columns and rows.

 <caption>tag inside of the

-List view tables transition into a list view when on smaller screens.
-A responsive list view works best on tables where veterans are looking up a piece of information.
+Responsive list tables transition into a list view on smaller screens.
+A responsive list table is a good solution when veterans need to look up a piece of information.

 When to use the responsive list view table